tomdeforest/tomdeforest.github.io/_posts/2006-11-07-every-designer-religious.md

 ## August 2023 Update

 I transfered this post from my old Wordpress blog.
 Although technologies have matured, the principle of seeking divince guidance in the details of our lives is more relevant than ever.

+Also, you can buy the shirt above in my [shop](https://cottonbureau.com/p/59YAVW/shirt/turtle-can-do#/16531096/tee-men-standard-tee-black-forest-tri-blend-s)!